ipfs-shipyard/peer-pad-core/README.md

 * `type`: string that identifies type of document.
 Currently supports `text`, `richtext` or `math`.
 * `readKey`: string containing the read key
 * `writeKey`: string containing the write key (optional)
+* `peerAlias`: string identifying the current author.
+Defaults to the IPFS peerId

 # `Document`